27 Unmissable Things to Do in Oaxaca City Mexico – A Travel Guide

 Tule is short for the small town called Santa Maria del Tule, and its main attraction is a huge and ancient ahuehuete tree (as it’s called in the Nahuatl language).

-One interesting and fun fact that can be polemic at the same time is that there you will find community kids acting as guides that are “working” (for tips) to show you the different formations that can be identified on the tree trunk: a crocodile, a lion, etc.
+One interesting and fun fact that can also be polemic is that there you will find community kids acting as guides who are “working” (for tips) to show you the different formations that can be identified on the tree trunk: a crocodile, a lion, etc.

-Before, you were able to come within the atrium of the church of the town where the tree is, but, it seems that right now no one is allowed to go within the area and the tree can only be seen either from the transportation or from outside the gate, more or less at a distance of 200 meters.
+But right now, no one is allowed to enter the area, and the tree can only be seen from the transportation or outside the gate, about 200 meters away.

 27. Hierve El Agua

-There you can hike to the top and the bottom of the waterfall, drink fruit juice, eat a tlayuda, or freshen up at the interesting swimming pool which was made to look as if it’s part of the natural geography of the place.
+You can hike to the top and bottom of the waterfall, drink fruit juice, eat a tlayuda, or freshen up at the exciting swimming pool, which was made to look like it’s part of the place’s natural geography.

-We got the news that it opened just before the Day of the Dead festivities but the problem hasn’t found its solution, so, if you plan to visit on your own, make sure you confirm that it is indeed open to the public.
+We learned that it opened just before the Day of the Dead festivities, but the problem has yet to be solved.
+If you plan to visit on your own, make sure you confirm that it is indeed open to the public.

-Here some tour options to Hierve El Agua
+Here are some tour options to Hierve El Agua.

 28. Mezcal Tasting at Don Agave